streamich/jssh/README.md

     ls()[0]

-To execute shell commands start with `>` symbol.
+To execute native shell commands start with `>` symbol.
 This way your commands will be 'proxied' to the native system shell defined by the `entrypoint` property in the configuration file.

     > ls